 But there is a considerable difference between these two services in Switzerland.

 With Revolut, you can withdraw some money for free in Switzerland (up to 200 euros a month).
 But you cannot do it with N26.
 I do not think this is a big deal if you live in Switzerland since you will probably keep a Swiss bank account.

-And with Revolut, you will get a Swiss IBAN to deposit CHF directly to your account.
+And with Revolut, you will get a Swiss IBAN to deposit CHF directly into your account.
 But you will only get EUR IBAN with N26.
-It means it is more complicated to deposit money for free on your N26 account.
+It means depositing money for free on your N26 account is more complicated.

-Since neither of them offers a personal IBAN, you will not be able to use either service for your main bank account.
-So the fact that you cannot withdraw in CHF with N26 is not a big deal.
-However, it makes it complicated to send money to your account from Switzerland.
-You could use Revolut or Transferwise to send money to your N26 account.
+Since neither offers a personal IBAN, you cannot use either service for your main bank account.
+So, being unable to withdraw in CHF with N26 is not a big deal.
+However, sending money to your account from Switzerland complicates it.
+You could use Revolut or Wise to send money to your N26 account.
 But then, it makes it more complicated.